Australind, Western Australia: History

 The name Australind is a combination of Australia and India, which was chosen due to the belief that the area could be used for breeding horses for the British Indian Army, as was later done at Cervantes, Northampton and Madura.
 In 1840, the Western Australian Land Company purchased 103000 acre of land with a plan to create an English-style village populated by settlers.
 The area had been mapped in 1831 by John Septimus Roe and explored by land by Lieutenant Henry Bunbury in 1836.
 A detailed plan of the town included a town square, church, a school, stores, a mill and a public hall.
-Marshall Clifton, who arrived on Parkfield in 1841, was appointed leader of the 440 settlers.
+Marshall Waller Clifton, who arrived on Parkfield in 1841, was appointed leader of the 440 settlers.
 However, in January 1841, the Swan River Colony's Methodist minister Rev. John Smithies wrote in the following terms to the Wesleyan Missionary Society in London:

 If any of your friends are thinking of Austral-Ind as a point of emigration tell them to Stop.
 It is one of the greatest puffs that there has been for some time.
 I should be sorry if any of our Methodist friends or others should be so deluded as to embark for such a place.

 Before long, the settlement began to fail owing to poor soils and climate — no water in summer and too much of it in winter — and the settlers drifted away.
 Little of the planned town was ever developed.
 The company folded, the land was mostly resumed by the Crown, and the settlement plans were officially abandoned in 1875.